-My friends and family would describe me as a friendly, and energetic person who loves to play just about any sport.
-In fact as a boy, my family would have bet the farm that I would have never been a creative one day.
-I loved running and jumping around to much at school or at a park to have even consider being an artist one day.
-Feeling the wind rushing through my hair as I ran through the trees was just my medicine.
-If there were kids outside in my neighborhood playing any kind of sport you could always find me there.
-As a teen, I gravitated to photography when I discovered my fathers old Kodak Brownie film camera in our garage that was left behind in some boxes years earlier from my fathers passing.
-It started my artistic journey.
-I spent many hours in that garage secretly trying to master his camera while studying some of my favoriite magazines in the school library.
-I was especially facinated and moved often by Life magazine!
+Growing up in Southern California as a kid my family and friends would have described me as a happy, and outgoing tyke who loved to play just about any sport I could get my hands on.
+In fact as a child, my family would have bet the farm that I would have never even considered being a creative one day.
+I loved running and jumping around too much at home, or at school to have even thought of ever being an artist.
+I guess I rarely stood still in those days, LoL!
+Feeling the wind rushing through my hair as I sprinted by the trees at the park was more my speed.
+If there were kids outside in my neighborhood playing any kind of sports my mother knew where she could always find me.
+Later as a teen, I accidentally stumbled upon photography when I discovered my father’s old Kodak Brownie film camera in our garage.
+It was there with a bunch of other boxes that I began to piece together the story of my father’s life.
+I am sure he had planned to get to those boxes and their contents one day, but sadly he did not!
+He passed away a few years earlier, and left those boxes for me to discover.
+It was his gift to me that started my artistic journey.
+I spent many hours in that garage secretly going through those boxes like an archeologist.
+Letting the product of a healthy boy’s imagination run free.
+I also worked diligently at mastering his film camera during that time, and studying some of my favorite magazines in the school library.
+I was especially fascinated and moved often by Life magazine!